 Emann Khalil, Co-Treasurer

-Khalil has served as the Market Manager of the Fridley Farmers’ Market Association in Anoka County since 2015.
+Emann has served as the Market Manager of the Fridley Farmers’ Market Association in Anoka County since 2015.
 She is passionate about sustainable agriculture, helping small farmers succeed, and educating the public on the benefits of eating locally grown foods.
-Having immigrated to the United States from Egypt in 1983, Khalil hopes to serve as a voice for the Muslim community in our state, helping to make our local food economy more vibrant and equitable for people of all faiths and cultural backgrounds.
+Having immigrated to the United States from Egypt in 1983, Emann hopes to serve as a voice for the Muslim community in our state, helping to make our local food economy more vibrant and equitable for people of all faiths and cultural backgrounds.

 David is the new Market Manager of the St. Paul Farmers Market.
 Before joining the St. Paul Market, he had been the Market Manager at the Rochester Downtown Farmers Market for 6 years.
 David had a varied employment history from working as a School Garden Program Manager to a touring musician.
 He owned an independent record store, and has held a mix of positions in retail management, and events marketing.